TL;DR

 - There are 7 types of Human Records in Pokémon Pokopia: Diary Entries, Magazines, Newspapers, Notes, Papers, Letters, and Photos

-- Some Human Records reward you with recipes, emotes, hairstyles, and other items — they’re worth seeking out beyond just the story
+- Some Human Records reward you with recipes, emotes, hairstyles, outfits, and other items — they’re worth seeking out beyond just the story

-- Records appear in physical form (books, stacks of papers, framed photos) and on tablet devices and data pads scattered across each region
+- Records appear in physical form (books, stacks of papers, framed photos) and on tablet devices and data pads scattered across each region — look near benches, beds, and workbenches as hotspots

 - Letters are particularly notable — some are linked to other Human Records, forming a chain of correspondence